LOOKING FOR A CHURCH IN KATY, TEXAS?

 Yes, there is Communion at every service.
 We believe Communion reconnects us with God’s great story of redemption.
 Through bread and wine, we are reminded that God so loves the world that he gave his only begotten Son that whoever believes in him shall not perish but have everlasting life.
 It is a powerful experience.

 We serve real bread and real wine.
-For everyone’s safety, the bread and wine are distributed by a priest who is masked and gloved.
+For everyone’s safety, the bread and wine are distributed by a priest who is masked.
 The wine is served in tiny, disposable cups.

 What about social distancing?